digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Some changes to a Daml workflow cannot be made backwards-compatible, such as changing the definition of a template in a breaking way (e.g., extending the observer set).

-To handle such changes, replace the existing contract with an upgraded one of the target template (even if it is upgrade-incompatible with the source template).
-Proceed as follows:
+To handle such changes, you can replace the existing contract with an upgraded one of the target template as follows:

 - Introduce the target template as a new template following the :ref:`Breaking changes via Explicit Package Version <upgrade-package-naming>`

-- Add a consuming ``upgrade`` choice to the existing template by rolling out a new version in a backwards-compatible fashion.
+- Add a consuming ``OriginalTemplate_UpgradeToNewTemplate`` choice to the existing template by rolling out a new version in a backwards-compatible fashion.

 - Where required, provide reference data for the ``upgrade`` choice via additional choice arguments.

-- Using backend automation or a contract migration tool similar to the one described :ref:`here <upgrade-overview>` to migrate old contracts to the new ones by exercising the ``upgrade`` choice on the existing contracts.
+- Implement backend automation or a contract migration tool similar to the one described :ref:`here <upgrade-overview>` to migrate all old contracts to the new ones by exercising the ``upgrade`` choice on the existing contracts.

 .. note::
     Rolling out backwards-incompatible changes as described in this section